 Case Report Criteria Pass

-Title ☐ Yes □ No
+Title □ Yes □ No

-A descriptive and succinct title that describes the phenomenon of greatest interest (symptom, diagnostic test, diagnosis, intervention, outcome).
+A descriptive and succinct title that describes the phenomenon of greatest interediagnosis, intervention, outcome).
 Ends with ": a case report."
-Clearly and concisely describe the case topic.
+Clearly and concise •

-Abstract ☐ Yes □ No
+Abstract □ Yes □ No

-A brief summary of the relevant information in 250 words or fewer without citation include the following elements: (1) introduction/background, (2) case description/case, (3) outcomes, and (4) discussion/conclusion: main lessons to be learned from the following elements: key points fro om the
+A brief summary of the relevant information in 250 words or fewer without citations.
+Information should include the following elements: (1) introduction/background, (2) case description/key points from the case, (3) outcome and (4) discussion/conclusion: main lessons to be learned from this case report.

-Key words ☐ Yes □ No
+Key words □ Yes □ No

 Provides two to five key words that will identify important topics covered by this case report.

-Introduction ☐ Yes □ No
+Introduction □ Yes □ No

+Briefly summarizes why this case report is important and provides the conceptual foundation for the report.
+Provides an adequate background to support the subsequent